 Sutton Valence School was founded in 1576 as the Free Grammar School of William Lambe in Sutton Valance, by William Lambe, Master of the Clothworkers and a member of the Chapel Royal of Henry VIII.
 It remained under the control of the Worshipful Company of Clothworkers until 1910 when it was taken under the control of United Westminster Schools.

-Sutton Valence School was a boarding and day school for boys and became co-educational and in 1980 it became closely associated with Underhill Preparatory School which became Sutton Valence Preparatory School in 1995.
+Sutton Valence School was a boarding and day school for boys becoming co-educational in 1980.
+From that date it was closely associated with Underhill Preparatory School which became Sutton Valence Preparatory School in 1995.
 It is now a co-educational day and boarding school with pupils from the age of 3 – 18.
-(490 in the Senior School and 295 in the Preparatory School).
+(545 in the Senior School and 270 in the Preparatory School).

 “As well as the academic education – which delivers excellent results across a full spectrum of abilities – there is every opportunity and encouragement for the students to become involved in a very dynamic and wide-ranging co-curricular line-up.”Parent